Combining Type Checking and Set Constraint Solving to Improve Automated Software Verification: Conclusions

 \section{Conclusions}

 We have defined a type system and a typechecker for the CLP tool \setlog.
 Type checking can be activated or not according to the users needs.
 The type system is based on the type systems of formal notations such as B and Z. We have proved that the operational semantics of \setlog is type safe by adapting the type safety theorem of functional programming to the CLP context.
+Although the typechecker and the constraint solver are mostly independent from each other, they work together when formulas include finite types in order to ensure soundness.
 It is our understanding that the results presented in this paper show that the combination between a type system and CLP might be a practical approach to software verification.
-The case study based on the LGS project provides empirical evidence about this claim.
+The case studies based on the LGS problem and the Android permission system provide empirical evidence about this claim.

-There are a couple lines of future work that we would like to explore.
-We want to extend the type system with union or sum types.
-This is kind of a return to untyped sets because union types put together in a single type elements of different types.
-Union types have the disadvantage of introducing existential quantifiers every time one element has to be deconstructed.
-However, this is naturally and conveniently expressed in CLP.
-For example, if $\mathsf{plus}(\tau_1,\tau_2)$ stands for the union type between types $\tau_1$ and $\tau_2$, and we have $\Dec(x,\mathsf{plus}(\Itype,\Ptype(\Itype,\Itype)))$ we may want to know whether $x$ is an $\Itype$ or a $\Ptype(\Itype,\Itype)$.
-Then, one can simply write $\mathsf{inl}(x,i)$, $\mathsf{inl}(x,\_)$, $\mathsf{inr}(x,\_)$ or $\mathsf{inr}(x,(l,r))$ to decompose $x$.
-Existential quantifiers are thus implicit and conveniently managed by the underlying unification algorithm.